 Django storage module implementation for Google Cloud Storage

-Django storage module implementation for Google Cloud Storage using the google-cloud python module by Google.
+Django storage module implementation for Google Cloud Storage using the google-cloud-storage python module by Google.

 Notice: alpha release

 Please keep in mind that this version is not yet used in any production application (as far as I know of) and thus is an alpha release, even though fully tested!
 Any kind of feedback is greatly appreciated.

 Create a GCS service account JSON keyfile and a bucket for your application.
 Check the documentation of google-cloud-python and Google Cloud Platform for more details:

 Update your Django settings and use it like any other Django storage module:

 DEFAULT_FILE_STORAGE = 'django_gcloud_storage.DjangoGCloudStorage' GCS_PROJECT = "django-gcloud-storage" GCS_BUCKET = "django-gcloud-storage-bucket" GCS_CREDENTIALS_FILE_PATH = "/path/to/gcs-credentials.json"